Last Updated on

 Related Post: Gaming Processors 2019 Review Roundup

-Like RAM memory, ATX boards allow maximum number of PCIe Slots, which is 7.
+Like RAM memory, ATX boards allow a maximum number of PCIe Slots, which is 7.

 On the other hand, micro-ATX and mini-ITX boards are limited to 4 and 1 PCIe Slot respectively.
 In order to compensate the limited amount of slots, many manufacturers implement integrated components in the latter two types of boards.